 There are a few parameters to lay out first:

 - We’re not factoring in anything you get just by holding the card, just what you get from spending on the card.
-Many cards can be worth holding and paying the annual fee simply for the perks the card bestows, be it anniversary bonuses, elite status or regular
+Many cards can be worth holding and paying the annual fee simply for the perks the card bestows, be it anniversary bonuses, elite status, or regular

 couponscredits (I see you, Amex).
 Since you’d get these regardless of whether or not you put a dime on the card, we’re not including them as part of the spending analysis. - We’re not factoring in elite nights or status gained from spend.
 Hotel cards often provide the ability to gain elite nights and/or status by reaching various spending thresholds.
 Getting two elite nights per $5k on the World of Hyatt card might be incredibly valuable for someone who needs them for a Milestone Reward or to qualify for top-tier Globalist status.
-However, for someone who’s only staying at Hyatt properties a couples times a year, they’re essentially useless.
-Although we’ve left them out here, if they’re valuable to you, it might make spending on one card or another much more noteworthy.
+However, for someone who’s only staying at Hyatt properties a couple of times a year, they’re essentially useless.
+Although we’ve left them out here, if they’re valuable to you, it might make spending on one card or another much more worthwhile.

-The only thing that we ARE trying to compare is the total value of the points and free night certificates that you get from reaching the big spend thresholds on the cards below.
+- The only thing that we ARE trying to compare is the total value of the points and free night certificates that you get from reaching the big spend thresholds on the cards below.

 How we value hotel free night certificates

-At Frequent Miler, we value free night certificates based on their maximum point value and then reduce that value by a “fudge factor” to account for the fact that free night certificates expire and are less flexible than actual points…thus, they’re slightly less valuable.
+At Frequent Miler, we value hotel free night certificates based on their maximum point value and then reduce that value by a “fudge factor” to account for the fact that free night certificates expire and are less flexible than actual points…thus, they’re slightly less valuable.

 - Hilton: 0.85